National Science Digital Library: History

 From 2000 – 2011, the National Science Foundation sponsored an NSDL grant-making program in the Division of Undergraduate Education (DUE) of the Education and Human Resources Directorate.
 The National STEM Distributed Learning (NSDL) program offered grants to support major collection-building efforts, services development, and targeted research that built and extended library services.
 In February 2011, the NSF ended the NSDL grant-making program in DUE, and did not issue an NSDL program solicitation for FY2011.

 Originally a collaboration between Cornell University, Columbia University, and the University Corporation for Atmospheric Research (UCAR), the NSDL became entirely hosted at UCAR, in Boulder, Colorado.
-In 2014, the NSDL was transferred to the Institute for the Study of Knowledge Management in Education.
+In 2014, the NSDL was transferred to the Institute for the Study of Knowledge Management in Education, and incorporated into the OER Commons as a Hub in 2024.